Recruitment consultants need great people skills and the drive to chase high on-target earnings (OTE) and performance related bonuses

 Income figures are intended as a guide only.

-The working day usually covers the core hours of 9am to 5pm, but working longer hours is common and may include early starts and evenings.
+Your working day will cover the core hours of 9am to 5pm, but working longer hours is common and may include early starts and evenings.

 What to expect